fhamborg/newstsc/README.md

 This readme consists of two main parts: installation of NewsTSC and how to use it.
 For both, there are instructions describing two use cases of the system: target-dependent sentiment classification your own data (using our best performing model) or training your own models (using the NewsTSC dataset or any other).

 # Installation
 To keep things easy, we use Anaconda for setting up requirements.
 If you do not have it yet, follow Anaconda's [installation instructions](https://docs.anaconda.com/anaconda/install/).
-NewsTSC was tested on MacOS; other OS may work, too.
+NewsTSC was tested on MacOS and Ubuntu; other OS may work, too.
 Let us know :-)

 ## Core installation
 ```bash